giis-uniovi/qacover/README.md

 ### Include the source code

-The general syntax of the report generator has four parameters, only the two first ones are required if you do not include the source code of the classes under test:
+The general syntax of the report generator has four parameters (only the two first ones are required if you do not include the source code of the classes under test):
 ```
-<rules-folder> <reports-folder> [<source-folders> [project-folder]]
+<rules-folder> <reports-folder> [<source-folders> [<project-folder>]]
 ```

-On Java, if you want to include the source code in the reports, you have to set a value for the third parameter `<source-folders>` to include a comma-separate list of the path(s) to locate the sources.
+On Java, if you want to include the source code in the reports, you have to set a value for the third parameter `<source-folders>` to include a comma-separated list of the path(s) to locate the sources.
 For example:
 - If executing the reports from the root of a maven Java project, set `src/main/java`.
 - If executing the reports form the root of a multimodule Java project (parent project) with two modules, set `module1/src/main/java,module2/src/main/java`.

-On .NET, you have to set a value for the third and fourth parameter.
+On .NET, you have to set a value for both the third and fourth parameters:
+`<source-folders>` and `<project-folder>`.
-The reason is that the location of source files does not exactly match the namespaces, so that, the FPC coverage rules store the absolute path of the class source files that has to be resolved to a relative path before report generation.
+The reason is that the location of .NET source files does not exactly match the namespaces, so that, the FPC coverage rules store the absolute path of the class source files that has to be resolved to a relative path before report generation.
 For example:
 - If executing the reports from a solution folder that contains a project, set both parameters to `.`